 Children grieve in many ways.
 They require physical activity as well as emotional outlets.

 Camp Erin provides a safe place where children can grieve with others who have been through a similar experience.

-Through an initial grant from The Moyer Foundation, generous donations from the community and volunteers, Camp Erin is FREE to all campers.
+Through a grant from The Moyer Foundation, generous donations from the community and the help of 55-60 volunteers, Camp Erin is FREE to all campers!

 Camp Erin 2018 is Friday, July 13th – Sunday, July 15th, 2018.

 On Sunday, parents arrive onsite at 1:00pm for debriefing with our volunteers, then reunite with their kids and everyone participates in the short closing ceremony is at 2:30pm.
 All campers and families leave immediately following.

 The camp is held at Camp Wooten State Park, near Pomeroy, Washington.

 Camp Erin is named in memory of Erin Metcalf, who developed liver cancer at the age of 15.